FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 ![FTS Logo](FreeTakServerLogo.png)

 FTS is a Python3 implementation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform.
-FreeTAKServer, as of Release 1.3, provides Situational Awareness and other capabilities such as:
+FreeTAKServer, as of Release 1.5, provides Situational Awareness and other capabilities such as:
+-  Web administration

--Data Package upload and retrieval
+- Federation Service (Connecting two or more FTS instances) -Data Package upload and retrieval
 - Image transfer and storage
 - COT recording in a database